 Or Herman-Saffar is data scientist at Dell.
 She holds an MSc in biomedical engineering, where her research focused on breast cancer detection using breath signals and machine learning algorithms, and a BS in biomedical engineering specializing in signal processing from Ben-Gurion University, Israel.

-Ran Taig is a senior data scientist at Dell-EMC, where he leads data science projects, especially in domain of hardware failure prediction, and plays a key roll in designing the team engagement models and work structure, serving as a consultant to EMC’s business data lake team.
-Ran is also responsible for the team academic relations and continues to teach theory courses for CS students.
-Previously, Ran served as a lecturer for the design of algorithms course and other CS theory courses for CS bachelors at Ben-Gurion University.
+Ran Taig is a senior data scientist at Dell EMC, where he leads data science projects, especially in domain of hardware failure prediction, and plays a key roll in designing the team engagement models and work structure, serving as a consultant to EMC’s business data lake team.
+Ran is also responsible for the team’s academic relations and continues to teach theory courses for CS students.
+Previously, Ran taught the Design of Algorithms and other CS theory courses at Ben-Gurion University.
 He holds a PhD in computer science from Ben-Gurion University, Israel, where he specialized in artificial intelligence.
 His research mainly focused on automated planning.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org